 If the Direct Forwarding Path Availability IE is included in the Source eNB to Target eNB Transparent Container IE within the HANDOVER REQUEST message, the target eNB may use the information to assign tunnel endpoints in case of inter-system handover.

+If the HANDOVER REQUEST message contains within the Source eNB to Target eNB Transparent Container IE the Time Based Handover Information IE, the target eNB shall, if supported, consider that the UE will appear in the target cell within the handover time window indicated.

 NEXT CHANGE